yokawasa/envoy-proxy-demos/jaeger-tracing/README.md

 # Distributed Tracing: Jaeger Tracing

 ## Demo Overview
-This is a Jaeger tracing example built based on the [Envoy sandboxes (Jaeger Tracing)](https://www.envoyproxy.io/docs/envoy/latest/start/sandboxes/jaeger_tracing) that demonstrates Envoy’s [tracing](https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/tracing#arch-overview-tracing) capabilities using [Jaeger](https://www.jaegertracing.io/) as the tracing provider.
+This is a Jaeger tracing example built based on the [Envoy sandboxes (Jaeger Tracing)](https://www.envoyproxy.io/docs/envoy/latest/start/sandboxes/jaeger_tracing) that demonstrates Envoy’s [tracing](https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/observability/tracing) capabilities using [Jaeger](https://www.jaegertracing.io/) as the tracing provider.

 All services in the demo support not only `service` endpoint (which is basically the same as [HTTP Routing: Simple Match Routing](../httproute-simple-match/README.md)) but also `trace` endpoint.
-All traffic is routed by the `front envoy` to the `service containers`.
+All traffic is routed from the `front envoy` to the `service containers`.
 Internally the traffic is routed to the service envoys, then the service envoys route the request to the flask app via the loopback address.
 All trace data is collected into a `Jaeger` container.

 ![](../assets/demo-jaeger-tracing.png)